Civic Engagement

 Creatively Connect and Serve

 Interested in taking on a more serious role in your community?
-Join two national organizations right here on campus!
-The Bonner Leader Program offers students the chance to join like-minded students throughout a four year service journey and gain access to the Bonner Foundation external website that invites you to a community of 15,000+ alumni.
-You can also join the Wilkes chapter of Alpha Phi Omega external website, a nationwide co-ed intercollegiate service organization.
-As a member, you'll share the bonds of leadership, friendship and service with students at Wilkes and hundreds of campuses across the country.
+The Bonner Leader Program offers students the chance to join like-minded students throughout a four year service journey and gain access to a community of more than 15,000 alumni - the Bonner Foundation external website.

 500+